 - Extensive and demonstrable relevant experience of Blended/Connected Learning preferably at UG and/or PGT levels.

 - Record of scholarly activity related to teaching and learning of Computer Science.

 For full job details and criteria please see the Candidate Information link on our website by clicking ‘apply’.
 You must clearly demonstrate how you meet the criteria when you submit your application.
 For further information please contact Resourcing Team via email firstname.lastname@example.org.

 The School of Electronics, Electrical Engineering and Computer Science (EEECS) at Queen’s University Belfast is among the leading EEECS departments in the UK.
 We are the first University in Northern Ireland to be awarded a royally sealed professorship.
 The rare Regius Professorship is bestowed to recognise exceptional research work.
 We have over 200 staff members who teach, mentor, lead and conduct outstanding inter- and multi-disciplinary research drawn from the cornerstone of our future mission to enhance the way we use technology in communication, health services, data security and many other related areas.

 We are a leader in gender equality and diversity, and are one of the UK’s most successful universities in the Athena SWAN initiative, which promotes gender equality and career progression.
 The University and the School of EEECS holds an Athena SWAN Silver award in recognition of our commitment and success in addressing gender equality, representation, progression and success for all our staff.

-Informal enquiries may be directed to Karen Rafferty via email to K.Rafferty@qub.ac.uk.
+Informal enquiries may be directed to our Head of School, Karen Rafferty via email to K.Rafferty@qub.ac.uk.